 We all recognize Claude Monet as the father of Impressionism, one of the most enduring art movements in history.
 A visionary who was known for prodding at the European art establishment of the late 19th century, he had a hand in changing the entire trajectory of Western Art.
 His avant-garde style paved the way for modern abstraction, and today, his artworks are blockbusters that have increased in value exponentially and have set records at auction.

+So who was Claude Monet and what was his true story?
 We might think we know everything there is to know about such an enormous cultural figure, but he was a more private and enigmatic person than many realize.
 Read on to discover some things that might surprise you about one of the world’s most influential artistic minds.

 He was born Oscar-Claude Monet, and expectations came with that.